bluerocktel/sellsy-client/README.md

 #### Create
 <a name="usage_query_create"></a>

-When creating a resource, the `store()` method should be called.
-This method expect the entity object as first argument and `$query` parameters as second argument :
+The store method, used to create a resource, expect the entity object as first argument and may have `$query` parameters as second argument :

 ```php
 use Bluerock\Sellsy\Entities;